Frequently Asked Questions

 Are you suitable for laser eye surgery?

-Minimum requirements for laser eye surgery
+Minimum requirements for laser eye surgery:

 - Stable vision (spectacle prescription) for at least 1 year